 None of the “Power BI Integrations” by legacy vendors -that we are aware of- really make use of the power of Power BI.
 This typically requires a wide range of Power BI visuals that enable versatile planning/forecasting, consolidation and project management scenarios.
-Currently the only provider that can offer this, with among others the credentials of a Microsoft Preferred Solution and Power BI Editor’s pick is Acterys.
+Currently, the only provider that can offer this, with among others the credentials of a Microsoft Preferred Solution and Power BI Editor’s pick is Acterys.

 Moving data between different platforms doesn’t work for real-time planning requirements

-The “moving data around” approach is equally problematic: planning scenarios require instant response.
+The “moving data around” approach is equally problematic: planning scenarios require an instant response.
 A process that requires moving data between different platforms can never achieve that.

 No integrated authentication

 The final aspect is authentication: the legacy BI applications typically use their own authentication mechanisms that don’t integrate with Power BI’s.

 In summary, we recommend asking the following questions to assess if integration with Power BI is efficient and of practical use or just a bottle of snake oil.

 - Can all aspects of the integration respond to selections in other Power BI visuals?

 - To display the data in Power BI: is it necessary to move the legacy BI application’s data into another data store?

 - Does the integration support one of Power BI’s standard authentication methods enabling Single Sign On (SSO), respectively another mechanism that avoids users having to log in again on every instance where the “integrated report” is used respectively after every data refresh in Power BI?